Javgarag/pd2-computergui-docs/docs/index.md

 ```
 * `MODULE_DIRECTORY`: The directory inside your map where module files are to be loaded from.
 * `REQUIRED_MODULES`: Absolute dependencies *ComputerGui* needs in order to work.
 * `modules`: A table containing module files, inside which, you define classes based on [ComputerObjectBase](modules/classes/ComputerObjectBase.md).
-ComputerGui comes with some extra modules as example material; feel free to modify them.
+ComputerGui comes with some modules as example material; feel free to modify them.
 * `dofile(BeardLib...`: Module loader, which first loads *ComputerObjectBase* (required) and then any other modules specified in `modules`.
 * `tweak_data.computer_gui`: Tweak data table the extension will refer to when loading your configuration.